Smol Slime

 clear

 to unpair all of your trackers from the Receiver.
-The Receiver will automatically enter pairing mode. - Connect a tracker to your computer via USB cable and make sure the power switch is on.
-(So the tracker can run on battery when unplugged for 6-Side calibration.)
+The Receiver will automatically enter pairing mode. - Connect the tracker to your computer using a USB cable and ensure that the power switch is turned on.
+This allows the tracker to operate on battery power when unplugged for 6-Side calibration.

 - Select your tracker from the Device List.